-The following principles will be observed when dealing with planning applications for new development within the conservation area:-
+The following principles will be observed when dealing with planning applications for new development within the Conservation Area:-

-- 19. The demolition and redevelopment of any building of individual merit or of group value will not be permitted unless the planning authority is satisfied that the buildings cannot at reasonable expense be retained for the purpose envisaged, or some other suitable use. - 20.
-To safeguard the open appearance of the village, infilling and backland development will not normally be permitted, but in very special cases where this is found to be accordable, care will be taken to ensure that development is in keeping with the character of the area. - 21.
-Any new buildings must be eximed not as a separate entity but must be sympathetic in strong. form and scale with the conservation area as a whole.
-Design will be expected to be of a high standard not least to ause of comparison with the character of the existing settlement. - 22.
-Building materials for new buildings or alterations to existing buildings must be sympathetic to those prevailing in the area. - 23.
-Before permission is granted the planning authority will generally require detailed plans and drawings of any proposed development, including elevations which show the new development in relation to the surrounding development. - 24.
-Cholesbury and Hawridge are already designated as an Area of Special Control of Advertisements, and the County Council will take steps to remove advertisements which offend the character of the conservation area. - 25.
+- 18. The demolition and redevelopment of any building of individual merit or of group value will not be permitted unless the planning authority is satisfied that the buildings cannot at reasonable expense be retained for the purpose envisaged, or some other suitable use. - 19.
+Infilling will be very strictly controlled and care will be taken to ensure that any development is in keeping with the character of the area.
+Backland development will not normally be permitted. - 20.
+Any new buildings must be designed not as a separate entity but must be sympathetic in siting, form and scale with the Conservation Area, as a whole.
+Design will be exacted to be of a high standard not least because of comparison with the character of the earlier development. - 21.
+Building materials for me latter or alterations must be sympathetic to these prevailing in the area. - 22.
+Before permission is granted the planning authority will generally require detailed plans and drawings of any proposed development, including elevations, which show the new development in relation to the surrounding development. - 23.
+Industrial development or other uses which are alien to the area will not be permitted. - 24.
+Little Missenden is already designated as an Area of Special Control of Advertisements, and the County Council will take steps to remove advertisements which offend the character of the Conservation Area. - 25.
 Special consideration will be given to all proposals in respect of overhead lines and except in special circumstances all new cables should be laid underground. - 26.
-In dealing with all these matters special care will be taken to ensure that the views looking out of, and into the conservation area remain unspoilt.
+In dealing with all these matters special care will be taken to ensure that the views looking out of, and into, the Conservation Area remain unspoilt.